Aspirations

 SPORTS AND FITNESS

-The Community Support Worker (CSW) supports Service Users on a one-to-one basis to develop a programme of exercise and/or sporting activities, e.g. swimming, cycling, gym, etc.
+Aspirations supports Service Users on a one-to-one basis to develop a programme of exercise and/or sporting activities, e.g. swimming, cycling, gym, etc.

 Where appropriate we will enlist the help of local sports and leisure organisations.
 We have a good working relationship with the local sports centre (the Arena) who will also support Service Users to access its facilities independently.